Exports

 Nimriz provides two distinct export types, each designed for a different purpose.

-The Exports area also tracks async bulk QR ZIP jobs.
+The Exports area also tracks async bulk QR ZIP jobs, including link QR, static QR, and Retail & GS1 generated asset exports.
 These are not CSV exports, but they use the same background-job queue and recent-jobs history.

 Link catalog export